aichbauer/express-graphql-boilerplate/README.md

 ## auth.policy

 The `auth.policy` checks wether a `JSON Web Token` ([further information](https://jwt.io/)) is send in the header of an request as `Authorization: Bearer [JSON Web Token]` or inside of the body of an request as `token: [JSON Web Token]`.
 The policy runs default on all api routes that are are prefixed with `/graphql`.
-To map multiple routes read the [docs](https://github.com/aichbauer/express-routes-mapper/blob/master/README.md) from `express-routes-mapper`.
+To map multiple routes read the [express-routes-mapper docs](https://github.com/aichbauer/express-routes-mapper/blob/master/README.md).

 To use this policy on all routes of a specific prefix: